tanyalrogers/GPEDM/README.md

     column* of `x` (with spacing `tau`) as predictors.
 Do not use this option if `x` already contains lags, in that case use option 1.

-The above example is method A2.
-Method A1/B1 allows for the most customization of response and predictor variables including mixed embeddings.
+The above examples use methods A2 and A1.

-Options 2 and 3 exist for convenience, but for the most control over the model and predictions, it is best to use option 1: use `makelags()` to generate any lags beforehand and pass appropriate columns to `fitGP`, rather than rely on `fitGP` to generate lags internally.
+Option 1 allows for the most customization of response and predictor variables, including use of mixed embeddings, and use of different variables for the response and predictors.
+Options 2 and 3 exist for convenience, but for the most control over the model and to use the more elaborate features in this package, it is best to use option 1: use `makelags()` to generate any lags beforehand and pass appropriate columns to `fitGP`, rather than rely on `fitGP` to generate lags internally.
 Option A will make more sense if your data are already in a data frame, option B may make more sense if you are doing simulations and just have a bunch of vectors and matrices.

 The `pop` argument is optional in all of the above cases.
-If omitted, a single population is assumed.
+Beware that if omitted, a single population is assumed.

 ``` r
 set.seed(10)